tefkah/emacs-docs-converter/pages/Interactive-Call.md

     If the command asks for a prefix argument, it receives the value `prefix-argument`.
 If `execute-extended-command` is called interactively, the current raw prefix argument is used for `prefix-argument`, and thus passed on to whatever command is run.

-    `execute-extended-command` is the normal definition of `M-x`, so it uses the string ‘`M-x `’<!-- /@w --> as a prompt.
+    `execute-extended-command` is the normal definition of `M-x`, so it uses the string ‘`M-x `’ as a prompt.
 (It would be better to take the prompt from the events used to invoke `execute-extended-command`, but that is painful to implement.)
 A description of the value of the prefix argument, if any, also becomes part of the prompt.

+    ```lisp
     (execute-extended-command 3)
     ---------- Buffer: Minibuffer ----------
     3 M-x forward-word RET
     ---------- Buffer: Minibuffer ----------
          ⇒ t
+    ```

 Next: [Distinguish Interactive](Distinguish-Interactive.html), Previous: [Defining Commands](Defining-Commands.html), Up: [Command Loop](Command-Loop.html)   \[[Contents](index.html#SEC_Contents "Table of contents")]\[[Index](Index.html "Index")]